vinceyyyyyy/MLSheet/README.md

    `/predict/Dockerfile` (line 43)
 5. Run `sam build` at root to build the project
 6. Run `sam deploy --guided` at root to deploy the project.
 You will be asked to provide a stack name, AWS region.
 You can use the default values for other options.
-The deploy process will generate a `samconfig.toml` file at root.
-   Commit that and push to your repo.
+When asked for `Save arguments to configuration file`, answer yes to generate a `samconfig.toml` file at root.
+Commit that toml file and push to your repo.
 7. Get the API endpoint from the output of the deployment.
 It will be something like `https://<random_string>.execute-api.<region>.amazonaws.com/Prod/`
 8. Copy the API endpoint and paste it in `/deliverables/delivery.xlsm` at sheet `Config` cell `C2`